wp-plugins/nextgen-facebook/readme.txt

 }
 `

-Most filters in NGFB are called with a single argument -- using the WordPress example from http://codex.wordpress.org/Function_Reference/add_filter, the `$accepted_args` parameter is '1' for most filters (exceptions are noted).
+Most filters in NGFB are called with a single argument.
+Using the WordPress example from http://codex.wordpress.org/Function_Reference/add_filter, the `$accepted_args` parameter is '1' for most filters (exceptions are noted).

 `
 <?php add_filter( $tag, $function_to_add, $priority, $accepted_args ); ?>
 `

-The following list of NGFB filters receive and must return a single *text string*.
+The following list of NGFB filters are provided, and must return, a single *text string*.

 * `ngfb_section` : The section text string used in the article:section meta tag.
 * `ngfb_title` : The title string used in the og:title meta tag.
 If the page contains multiple pages, the page numbers are included in the title text string.